Kneaded That

 Why You’ll Love This Recipe

 • A perfect use for sourdough discard.
-The discard adds tenderness and depth of flavor.
+The discard adds tenderness and a subtle tang, just like in my sourdough discard banana muffins and my sourdough discard zucchini muffins.

 • Soft, fluffy crumb.
-Buttermilk and oil keep the muffins moist and light.
+Butter and discard keep the muffins moist and light for days.

 • Bursting with blueberries.
-Each muffin is packed with juicy berries.
+Every muffin is packed with juicy berries.

 • Simple one-bowl batter.
 No mixer required.